 In a way I’m jealous of the teenagers and 20-somethings who are growing up so Internet savvy.
 Any of them could start their own online businesses and get ahead financially at a young age.
 I would have loved to have been doing this in high school or college.
 It’s terrific that some people are becoming millionaires at such a young age, but I think the real success stories come from those who find a way to generate just a few thousand dollars per month, enough to cover their expenses.

 Running an online business is deceptively simple.
 Look at my web site, for example.
 The structure isn’t very complicated.
-It’s mostly just a lot of content and a lot of ads.
+It’s mostly just a lot of content.
 But it consistently generates a nice five-figure monthly income.
 Anyone can do it, right?

 Unfortunately, not everyone can do this.
 People try and fail all the time.
 The success stories get a lot of attention, but there are orders of magnitude more failures.